Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

 \subsubsection{Impact of the hyper-parameter epsilon}

-Figure~\ref{fig:relaxed_epsilon} shows the performance of LUCIR and PODNet in the class incremental learning without memory setting when combined with the Relaxed Balanced Softmax Cross-Entropy depending on the value of $\epsilon$ ; for $\epsilon$ equals to 0\% the Relaxed Balanced Softmax Cross-Entropy is equivalent to the Balanced Softmax Cross Entropy and with $\epsilon$ equals to 100\% it is almost equivalent to the Standard Softmax Cross Entropy.
+Figure~\ref{fig:relaxed_epsilon} shows the performance of LUCIR and PODNet in the class incremental learning without memory setting when combined with the Relaxed Balanced Softmax Cross-Entropy depending on the value of $\epsilon$.
+For $\epsilon$ equals to 0\% of the number of samples per class in the training dataset, the Relaxed Balanced Softmax Cross-Entropy is equivalent to the Balanced Softmax Cross Entropy and for $\epsilon$ equals to 100\% of the number of samples per class in the training dataset it is almost equivalent to the Standard Softmax Cross Entropy.

-As expected, increasing the value of $\epsilon$ in the expression of the Relaxed Balanced Softmax Cross-Entropy increases the plasticity of the model and thus decrease the final accuracy of the 50 base classes while increase the final accuracy of the 50 latest classes until a point where the final accuracy of the latest classes also decreases as the model is only able to retains the last few classes from the last incremental steps.
-By replacing the Balanced Softmax Cross-Entropy with the Relaxed Balanced Softmax Cross-Entropy using the default value of $\epsilon$, the final accuracy on the 50 latest classes can be drastically increased while limiting the impact on the 50 base classes: for example on ImageNet with 5 incremental steps using LUCIR, the final accuracy on the latest classes is increased by 30.4\% while the final accuracy on the base classes is only decreased by 4.28\%.
+As expected, increasing the value of $\epsilon$ for the Relaxed Balanced Softmax Cross-Entropy increases the plasticity of the model, the final accuracy of the 50 base classes decreases while the final accuracy of the 50 latest classes increases.
+This continues until a point where the final accuracy of the latest classes also decreases as the model is only able to retain the last few classes from the last incremental steps.
+By replacing the Balanced Softmax Cross-Entropy with the Relaxed Balanced Softmax Cross-Entropy using the default value of $\epsilon$, the final accuracy on the 50 latest classes can be drastically increased while limiting the impact on the 50 base classes: for example on ImageNet-Subset with 5 incremental steps using LUCIR, the final accuracy on the latest classes is increased by 30.40 \emph{p.p.}\ while the final accuracy on the base classes is only decreased by 4.28 \emph{p.p.}\ .